ivelitech/LinRar/README.md

 Want it in your applications menu instead of opening the folder each time?
 There's a one-click helper included for that too.

-## Philosophy

-Archive tools shouldn't get in your way.
-LinRAR aims to be the kind of software you forget is even a separate app — it opens fast, shows you what's inside, and lets you get back to what you were actually doing.

 ## License

 Released under the MIT License.
 Use it, modify it, ship it — just